Anne de Montmorency, 1st Duke of Montmorency: Provence campaign

 On 24 July 1536, an Imperial army, under the command of the Emperor invaded France from Italy, proceeding by the coast through Nice, crossing into the kingdom at Var.
-Concurrently an army under the graaf van Nassau invaded Picardie.
+Concurrently an army under the graaf van Nassau invaded Picardy.
 Montmorency led the defence of the south, and François' attentions were focused in that direction.
 The king's council successfully convinced him not to lead the army, and leave it to the command of Montmorency.
 Montmorency's force assembled at Avignon, and by 25 July totalled 30,000 men.
 A month later this had ballooned to 60,000.
 Montmorency adopted a scorched earth strategy and devastated the lands of Provence to deny his enemy supply.
 He inspected the fortifications of Aix and Marseille and determining that Aix's were inadequate without at least a month's work and 6000 soldiers, he therefore had Aix evacuated.
 Marseille by contrast had recently been reinforced and had played a key role in the defeat of Bourbon's invasion in 1524, and therefore was not subjected to the destruction that was put upon Aix.
 The Emperor's goal was the capture of Marseille, and towards this end he captured Aix on 13 August.
 All roads to Marseille were blocked by French forces, and as his army sat near Aix it began to collapse to disease.
 The army was also in great want of food and water which they struggled to acquire in the devastated landscape.
 Foraging parties that sought to acquire food were sometimes set upon and butchered.
 By 2 September 1536, Montmorency estimated the Emperor had lost over 7000 men to dysentery and famine.
 The new dauphin Orléans (François' second son) received permission from François to join the army in the defence of Provence.
-By 11 September Charles decided to withdraw from Provence and Nassau made a similar decision up in Picardie around the same time.
+By 11 September Charles decided to withdraw from Provence and Nassau made a similar decision up in Picardy around the same time.
 The invasions had been a failure.
 François joined the army at this time, but decided against ordering a pursuit, contenting himself to ordering a harassment of the retreating army by the light cavalry.